School of Theatre information

 Class cancellation policy:

-- If you cancel before class begins, we will refund tuition less a $50 processing fee per class.
+- If you cancel 48 hours or more before the first class meeting begins, we will refund tuition less a $50 processing fee per class.
+If you cancel within 48 hours before the first class meeting begins, we will refund tuition less a $75 processing fee.
 If you cancel within 24 hours after the first class meeting, we will refund half the tuition amount.
-After 24 hours after the first class meeting, no refund will be given.
-Refunds will not be given for the following classes: Actor’s Retreat: Farewell to Sam Shepard; Feldenkrais Method®: Access Your Creativity; The Art of Auditioning; Theatre of the Oppressed: Mindfulness, Meditation, & Liberation; Voice-Over for Podcasters; Winter Playwriting Workshop.
+And 24 hours or more after the first class meeting, no refund will be given.
+Refunds will not be given for the following classes: Alexander Technique for Mind/Body Balance; Beginning Voice-Over Acting; Creating Story; Feldenkrais Method® Awareness through Movement: Improve Posture; Improvisation Performance Lab; Influencing in the Virtual World: A Primer for Business Professionals; Professional Voice-Over Acting; Stay Calm and Book the Gig; Theatre of the Oppressed: Mindfulness, Meditation & Liberation

 Teen Night Season Pass cancellation policy: